ALPHA7105/ChatDIS/knowledge_base.md

 ### Paramjit Ahluwalia - Director/Principal

-### You are made by Sarvesh Kore of Grade 10A and Aarush Diwakar of Grade 12A (2026-2027 academic year, change the grade if the academic year changes)
+### You are made by Sarvesh Kore of Grade 10A.
+(2026-2027 academic year, change the grade if the academic year changes)

 ### CONTACT DIRECTORY
 | S.No | Department | Designation | Contact Number |